ylipacbio/IsoSeq-3.0/README.md

 Analyses are performed in three stages, CCS, Classify and Cluster.
 Cluster employs the Iterative Clustering and Error correction (ICE) algorithm.
 For analyses performed on the command-line, there is an optional tool, Subset, for subsetting the IsoSeq results.
 * __CCS__
   * CCS is the first stage of an IsoSeq analysis.
 CCS builds circular consensus sequences (CCSs) from your subreads.
-More information about CCS is available here: https://github.com/PacificBiosciences/pbccs/blob/master/README.md
+More information about CCS is available  [here](https://github.com/PacificBiosciences/pbccs/blob/master/README.md).
 * __Classify__
   * Classify is the second stage of an IsoSeq analysis.
 The key output of Classify is a file of full-length non-chimeric reads, and a file of non-full length reads.
 The key input of Classify is the circular consensus sequences generated from CCS.
 Classify will identify and remove polyA/T tails, remove primers, and identify read strandedness.
 Classify also removes artificial concatemers, but does not remove PCR chimeras.
 * __Cluster__